drcinfotech/Finance-AI-Chatbot/README.md

 **Specifically:**

 - 🚫 **Not a SEBI-registered investment advisor.** Personal investment advice in India requires SEBI registration.
-Atlas only provides educational information.
+DRC Finance only provides educational information.
-- 🚫 **Not a bank.** Atlas does not hold deposits, issue credit, or move money.
+- 🚫 **Not a bank.** DRC Finance does not hold deposits, issue credit, or move money.
 - 🚫 **No real authentication.** The session model is in-memory and does not enforce identity.
 Real banking systems require multi-factor authentication, KYC, and audited audit trails.
 - 🚫 **Mock market data only.** Indices, stocks, and prices are fictional.
 For real market data, use your broker's platform or an official exchange website.
 - ✅ **Fraud detection is best-effort.** The pattern library catches common scam phrasings but will not catch every sophisticated attack.
 Always verify with the official cybercrime helpline (1930) and your bank.